Best Indian Poker Sites – Online Guide

 If all players fold, the player with the big blinds will automatically win the pot.

-In the second hand, three cards will be dealt openly on the table.
-These cards are called the flop and make up three of the five community cards that will end up on the table before the round is over.
+On the second hand, three cards will be dealt with openly on the table.
+These cards are called the flop and makeup three of the five community cards that will end up on the table before the round is over.

 In this round, the player who has placed the small blind starts unless he has folded.
 In that case, the player in turn will start.
 As before, the options in the second hand are to call, check, fold, bet and raise.